kamyasamuel/vectorIndexing/README.md

 # Vector Indexing System

 A powerful document indexing and retrieval system that uses vector embeddings and Ollama for semantic search and question answering.
-This system can process various document formats (PDF, DOCX, TXT, MD) and provides both CLI and REST API interfaces.
+This system can process various document formats (PDF, DOCX, TXT, MD) and provides a minimalist modern UI, CLI and REST API interfaces.

 ## Features